dwotherspoon/Ris8080/README.md

 # Ris8080
-An Intel 8080 random instruction tool, that nobody asked for.
+An Intel 8080 random instruction sequence generator, that nobody asked for.